Making Change Happen

 2. For any large group of people, the thought processes associated with agile are not the normal culture.

-It may be that some individuals understand agile almost completely, naturally and intuitively with a minimal mixture of waterfall thinking or culture.
+It may be that a few individuals understand agile almost completely, naturally and intuitively with a minimal mixture of waterfall thinking or culture.

 It is my belief, based on 16 years of experience, that almost every company has a strong mixture of ‘old style’ thinking that retards, degrades or diminishes success with agile.
 Thus, we need a cultural shift, a change in thinking or mindset.